Talentica/HungryHippos/Readme.md

 8) gradle :- gradle need to be installed in the machine so that you build the project.

        apt-get install gradle .

-10) client Side O/S :- Linux distributions

-         RAM       :- 2GB
-         HARD DISK :- minimum 2GB free for installation
+10) Preferred Client Configuration

+        O/S : Ubuntu 14.04
+        RAM: 8 GB
+        HARD DISK: Depends on the size of the file to be distributed.
+        No.of cores per machine: 4

+11) Preferred Server Configuration

+        O/S : Ubuntu 14.04
+        RAM: 8 GB
+        HARD DISK: Depends on the size of the file to be distributed.
+        No.of cores per machine: 4

-## Installation of Prerequisite software On ubuntu
+## Installation of Prerequisite softwares on Client

-**you can install all prerequsite software by running ./install.sh  or  individual scripts inside the basic install scripts**
+**You can install all prerequsite softwares by running ./install-all.sh  or  individual scripts inside the basic_install_scripts folder**

-   1. go to basic_install_scripts
+   1. Go to basic_install_scripts

           cd HungryHippos/basic_install_scripts